MingChen0919/mc_notes/content/computer_science/strings-integers-and-bytes.md

----
-title: "Strings, Integers, and Bytes"
+# Strings, Integers, and Bytes
-draft: true
 ---

 Computers do not recognize strings.
 Strings are represented as numbers, and then numbers are represented as binary digits.